 The Early Learning Center provides the following:

-- An early care and education program based on accepted and researched theories of child development
+- An early care and education program based on accepted and researched theories of literacy and child development

 - Individualized programs designed to meet the needs of each child